 You should regularly check back over your listing every month or so, and update the information if it’s no longer accurate.
 That’s likely to happen when:

-• You change your website from HTTP to HTTPS (business listings with a website get 25-35% more clicks, so this one is critical)
+- You change your website from HTTP to HTTPS or change the domain (business listings with a website get 25-35% more clicks, so this one is critical)

-Spammy or factually incorrect listings, along with those with tons of fake reviews, are now being removed from the platform.
-They’re even encouraging the general public to report incorrect listings through a Business Redressal Form.
+Spammy or factually incorrect listings, along with those with tons of fake reviews, are constantly being removed from the platform.
+Google even encourages the general public to report incorrect listings through a Business Redressal Form.

 In a nutshell: If you’re littering your listing with inaccurate information, you could be at risk of your hard work going to waste.